 (1) No person shall erect, construct or place any building, wall, fence or obstruction in, upon, over, under or within the prescribed proximity to any sewer without the previous consent in writing of the Corporation, and then only upon and subject to such terms and conditions as the Corporation may think fit to impose for the protection of the sewer from interference or damage.

-(2) Subject to subsection (1), every person who shall erect, construct, or place any building, wall, fence, or obstruction in, upon, over, under or within the prescribed proximity to any sewer, so as to interfere with or injuriously affect such sewer in the carrying away of sewerage, and every person who shall obstruct, fill in, close up, or divert any sewer without the previous consent, in writing, of the Corporation, shall, in addition to any other penalty to which he may be liable, forfeit and pay a sum not exceeding $2 000 for every such offence, and in case of a continuing offence, a further penalty not exceeding $200 for each day after notice shall have been given by the Corporation to such person.
+(2) Subject to subsection (1), every person who shall erect, construct, or place any building, wall, fence, or obstruction in, upon, over, under or within the prescribed proximity to any sewer, so as to interfere with or injuriously affect such sewer in the carrying away of sewerage, and every person who shall obstruct, fill in, close up, or divert any sewer without the previous consent, in writing, of the Corporation, shall, in addition to any other penalty to which he may be liable, be liable to a penalty not exceeding $2 000 for every such offence, and in case of a continuing offence, a further penalty not exceeding $200 for each day after notice shall have been given by the Corporation to such person.

 (3) Subject to subsection (1), the Corporation may demolish and remove any such building, wall, fence, or obstruction, and perform any works necessary for restoring or reinstating such sewers; and the person erecting such building, wall, fence, or causing such obstruction, or obstructing, filling in, closing up, or diverting such sewer, as the case may be, shall also pay the expense of removing such building, wall, fence, or obstruction, or of re-opening, restoring, repairing, or reinstating such sewer.

 [Section 42 amended by No. 113 of 1965 s.
 4(1); No. 16 of 1984 s.
 8; No. 25 of 1985 s.
 175; No. 110 of 1985 s.
 75 and 96; No. 73 of 1995 s.
-71.]
+71; No. 25 of 2005 s.
+25.]

 43. Inspection of communicating property sewers